smmresearch/TaggedThesis/README.md

 Issues or pull requests are welcome.

 Tagging does slow down the compiler.
 Using the draft option while drafting: ```\documentclass[12pt, draft]{isutaggedthesis}``` disables most of tagging, the loading of figures, and other "expensive tasks," making compilation much faster.
-Remove the option before submitting (you probably also want to do so periodically as you go along).

 If using latexmk with tagging activated, it probably overdoes the number of re-runs, which is part of the slowness problem.